geopython/eodm/docs/plugins.md

 # Plugins

-`eodm` offers an option to add plugins as there is a wide array of extract, transform, load functions in EO that are possible.
-Below is a minimal transform example example.
+`eodm` offers an option to add extract, transform or load plugins.
+Below is a minimal transform example.

 `pyproject.toml`